NABS home page Tassili home page

 ALG-527

 ALG-528, Double Gate Arch I, In-Essou Area.
 3.9 meter height (measured).
 From Ichoumar Arches (ALG-526 and ALG-527), use Ichoumar trail to the east in the direction of the Libya border.
 Quickly after leaving the arches, the trail goes down a steep slope behind the arches to reach a canyon bottom.
 Once on the wash bottom, follow the canyon (east) to a short narrow passage.
 Cross the narrows and at the exit leave the wash and short-cut a large meander.
 Then walk on flat area of the trail toward a massive tower.
 Once close to the large tower, this double arch is located on the right.
 The massive tower is shown in the photo.
-It take only 30 minutes to reach here from Ichoumar Arches.
+It takes only 30 minutes to reach here from Ichoumar Arches.

 ALG-528